bra1nDump/ai-task-vscode/docs/backlog.md

 # Next milestones

 - [done] Published extension
+- Have a novel feature - probably working multi file edits
+- Recorded impressive demo video + gif for readme
+- Release project on GitHub
 - Found a single demo user
-- Recorded impressive demo video + gif for readme
 - Replaced continue on the current project

-# Next up - v1 (type-inline + multi-file-edit), initial potential user reach out, looking for collaborators
+# Next up

+## Play with prompts for multi file edits, try improving the planning stage

 ## Sat Type at cursor - allows me to replace continue for personal use